GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 #### Update Site Registration

 The `UpdateSiteRegistration` method can be used to update an existing client in the OpenID Connect Provider (OP).
-Fields like Authorization Redirect URL, Post Logout URL, Scope, Client Secret, etc. can be updated using this method.
+Fields like Authorization Redirect URL, Post Logout URL, Scope, Client Secret and other fields can be updated using this method.

 **Parameters:**

 - oxdId: oxd ID from client registration
-- AuthorizationRedirectUri:(Optional) URL to which the OpenID Connect Provider(OP) is authorized to redirect the user to after authorization.
+- AuthorizationRedirectUri: (Optional) URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
-- PostLogoutRedirectUri: URL to which the RP is requesting that the End-User's User Agent be redirected to after a logout has been performed.
+- PostLogoutRedirectUri: (Optional) URL to which the RP is requesting the end user's user agent be redirected to after a logout has been performed
 - ResponseType: (Optional) Determines the authorization processing flow to be used
-- GrantTypes: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- GrantTypes: (Optional) Grant types the client is restricting itself to using
-- Scope:(Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider(OP).
+- Scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- AcrValues:(Optional) Required for extended authentication.
-Custom authentication script from Gluu server.
+- AcrValues: (Optional) Custom authentication script from the Gluu server.
+Required for extended authentication.
-- ClientName:(Optional) Client application name.
+- ClientName: (Optional) Client application name
 - ClientSecretExpiresAt: (Optional) Used to extend client lifetime (milliseconds since 1970)
-- ClientJwksUri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
+- ClientJwksUri: (Optional) URL for the client's JSON Web Key Set (JWKS) document
-- ClientTokenEndpointAuthMethod: (Optional) Requested Client Authentication method for the Token Endpoint
+- ClientTokenEndpointAuthMethod: (Optional) Requested client authentication method for the Token Endpoint
-- ClientRequestUris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
+- ClientRequestUris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OpenID Connect Provider (OP)
 - ClientFrontChannelLogoutUris: (Optional) Client application Logout URL
-- ClientSectorIdentifierUri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
+- ClientSectorIdentifierUri: (Optional) URL using the HTTPS scheme to be used in calculating pseudonymous identifiers by the OpenID Connect Provider (OP)
-- Contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- Contacts: (Optional) Array of e-mail addresses of people responsible for this client
-- UiLocales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- UiLocales: (Optional) End user's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
-- ClaimsLocales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- ClaimsLocales: (Optional) End user's preferred languages and scripts for claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
-- ProtectionAccessToken:  Generated from get_client_token method (Optional, required if oxd-https-extension is used)
+- ProtectionAccessToken: Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)

 **Request:**

 **Update Client using oxd-server**

 ```csharp
 public ActionResult Update(string oxdHost, int oxdPort,  string oxdId, string postLogoutRedirectUrl, string protectionAccessToken)